.

 Click for Details Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
-Carbone (The Hanged Man), when reversed: Life in suspension.
+Click for DetailsThe card at the bottom of the cross represents the foundation on which the situation is based.
+The Hanged Man, when reversed: Life in suspension.
 Selfish, materialistic, and untrusting attitudes.
 Unwillingness to make necessary sacrifices.
 Going along with the crowd, and refusing to hear the inner voice.
 Concessions and appeasements that backfire.